wouterpeere/GHEtool/README.md

   design purposes, it is advised to use this with rather small borehole diameters of DN90.
 For more information, visit the [separatus website](https://separatus.ch/en/).
 An example in GHEtool can be found [here](https://ghetool.readthedocs.io/en/latest/sources/code/Examples/separatus.html).
-* _Turbocollector_: The TurboCollector from Muovitech has internal fins which enhances the turbulent flow character at lower flow rates.
+* _TurboCollector_: The TurboCollector from Muovitech has internal fins which enhances the turbulent flow character at lower flow rates.
 Visit their website for more information [TurboCollector website](https://www.muovitech.com/group/?page=turbo).
 An example in GHEtool can be found [here](https://ghetool.readthedocs.io/en/latest/sources/code/Examples/turbocollector.html).